 Having the right drywall materials on hand helps to make the job of hanging and finishing it easier.
 It's not that the job is easy, but you won't have to run around finding materials after you start, thereby saving you time.
 The list of drywall materials includes the products you put up to complete the walls and ceilings of the structure.
 It can also include, by extension, the tools necessary for the work.
 This article will run down both: the materials and the tools you need.

 You will need plenty of drywall.
 It comes in ½-inch, 5/8-inch thicknesses, but ¼-inch and 3/8-inch varieties are also available.
 Drywall consists of a gypsum core surrounded by a front and back layer of paper.
-For bathroom drywall hanging or anywhere that moisture may pose a problem, greenboard is required.
-It, too, is gypsum board, but instead of paper it has a thin fiberglass coating.
+For bathroom drywall hanging or anywhere that moisture may pose a problem, a greenboard is required.
+It, too, is a gypsum board, but instead of paper, it has a thin fiberglass coating.

 Another name for drywall compound is mud.
 It comes in several varieties.
-The most common for non-pros is all purpose compound, which can be used for all 3 layers of mudding.
-There is also taping compound which is used for the first 2 layers and topping compound for the final layer.
-These types are called drying compound and come premixed and ready to apply.
+The most common for non-pros is an all-purpose compound, which can be used for all 3 layers of mudding.
+There is also a taping compound which is used for the first 2 layers and a topping compound for the final layer.
+These types are called drying compounds and come premixed and ready to apply.
 Setting compound is used more by pros.
 It has to be mixed and may dry in as little as 20 minutes.